sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 ## Types of extended data

 There are six possible types of extended data, defined by who can edit and view them.
-Four out of these are available in Flex at this time.
-They are _public data_, _protected data_, _private data_, and _public
+Four out of these are available in Sharetribe at this time.
+They are _public data_, _protected data_, _private data_, and _public metadata_.
-metadata_.

 In the following sections, “author” means the user who created the listing or profile in question.
 “Operator” refers to both the